qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

    pleaseExplain: "explanation"}
 ```

-Three fields, and we wrote three tests for each fields' invalid state.
+Three fields, and we wrote three tests for each field's invalid state.
 Dis

 ```haskell
 it "fails when travellingFrom is not valid" do